anoma/namada/documentation/specs/src/base-ledger/governance.md

 `Default` represents a generic proposal with the following properties:

-- Can carry a wasm code to be executed in case the proposal passes
+- Can carry WASM code to be executed in case the proposal passes
-- Allows both validators and delegators to vote
+- Allows delegators, delegates, and validators to vote
 - Requires 2/3 of the total voting power to succeed
 - Doesn't expect any memo attached to the votes

 `PGFCouncil` is a specific proposal to elect the council for _Public Goods Funding_:

-- Doesn't carry any wasm code
+- Doesn't carry any WASM code
-- Allows both validators and delegators to vote
+- Allows delegators, delegates, and validators to vote
 - Requires 1/3 of the total voting power to vote `Yay`
 - Expect every vote to carry a memo in the form of `Set<(Address, BudgetCap)>`

 `ETHBridge` is aimed at regulating actions on the bridge like the update of the Ethereum smart contracts or the withdrawing of all the funds from the `Vault` :

-- Doesn't carry any wasm code
+- Doesn't carry any WASM code
 - Allows only validators to vote
 - Requires 2/3 of the total voting power to succeed
 - Expect every vote to carry a memo in the form of a `Signature` over some bytes provided in the proposal